CBPP-Web-Lib/interactive_template/README.md

 Requirements: Docker

-Do a global find-replace for $PROJECTID to some unique ID of your choice.
+Do a global find-replace for $PROJECTID to some unique ID of your choice, then `rm -rf .git` and `git init` to start a new repository.

 Windows requires WSL or some sort of Unix shell